cs169/flextensions/README.md

 ### Environment Variables

-For the environment variables, you will need to configure on your local system (and any deployment machines) the following environment variables:
+For the environment variables, you will need to configure on your local system (and any deployment machines) the following environment variables (recommended through a `.env` file at root):

 - DB_PORT (default: 5432)
 - DB_USER (default: postgres)